tkterris/rhdg-ocp-demo/README.md

 ### Deployment steps

-- Start the build and deploy of the client application
+- Start the build and deploy of the client application:
 ```
 oc login -u $DEVUSER -p $DEVPASSWORD $OCP_SERVER_URL
 oc apply -f ocp-yaml/client-application.yaml
 ```
-- Create the RHDG cluster
+- Create the RHDG cluster, either using the Operator or Helm (note that the Helm chart does not support custom code):
 ```
+## Via the Data Grid Operator:

 # Build the server JAR
 mvn clean install